 Lastly, while it’s not required to professionally stage your home with high end sample furniture, you should at least make sure your home is clutter free and clean for the photos and during any showings.
 That last thing you need is for people to perceive your property as less valuable because of your random personal junk lying around which has nothing to do with the actual property for sale!

-Absolutely.
-But if you’ve listed your home on your local MLS (RLS for NYC home sellers) it won’t be because you don’t have full exposure to buyers.
-The primary reason you should list your home lower than market is because you have the freedom to list and sell at whatever price you choose without an onerous, traditional Exclusive Right To Sell Listing Agreement around your neck.
+Yes.
+The primary reason you should list your home lower than market value is because you can undercut the asking prices of traditional sellers who have less flexibility on pricing due to the exorbitant commissions they’ve contractually agreed to pay.
+Furthermore, you have the freedom to list and sell at whatever price you choose without an onerous, traditional Exclusive Right to Sell Listing Agreement around your neck.

-A traditional Exclusive Right To Sell Listing Agreement will bind the seller to pay 6% commission as long as a “ready, willing and able” buyer is found at the mutually agreed upon listing price.
+A traditional Exclusive Right to Sell Listing Agreement customarily binds a seller to pay 6% commission as long as a “ready, willing and able” buyer is found at the mutually agreed upon listing price.
 That’s why traditional agents always belabor the point that it’s critical you set a realistic, initial listing price.
 Their incentive is to make you agree to a listing price that has a good chance of finding at least one offer so they can legally compel you to pay them their traditional 6% broker commission!

-The reason that selling your home through a traditional For Sale By Owner in NYC listing is not advisable is that it’s blatantly obvious to the entire world, especially the 50,000 licensed real estate agents in NYC, that you are selling by yourself without professional assistance.
-Because your contact information and identity are easily exposed, real estate agents view traditional FSBO sellers as one of the best sources of leads for new exclusive sale listings.
+The reason that selling your home through a traditional For Sale by Owner in NYC listing is not advisable is that it’s blatantly obvious to the entire world, especially the 50,000 licensed real estate agents in NYC, that you are selling by yourself without professional assistance.
+Because your contact information and identity are readily available online, real estate agents view traditional FSBO sellers as one of the best sources of leads for new exclusive sale listings.

-Selling your home through a traditional For Sale By Owner listing demonstrates that you are completely new to real estate and do not have an understanding at all of how the real estate market works.
-Learn in advance what the most common mistakes FSBO sellers make before you begin.
+Selling your home through a traditional FSBO listing in NYC suggests that you are completely new to real estate and may not have an understanding at all of how the real estate market works.
+Therefore, we suggest you learn in advance the most common mistakes FSBO sellers make before you begin.

-Real estate agents will try to break the confidence of traditional For Sale By Owner sellers by telling them common real estate agent lies in addition to truths such as the fact that they are not getting full buyer exposure because they are only listed on Zillow.
+Real estate agents routinely try to break the confidence of traditional For Sale by Owner sellers by telling them common real estate agent lies in addition to truths such as the fact that they are not getting full buyer exposure because they are only listed on Zillow.

-The only way to avoid non-stop broker harassment and solicitation is to list through an Agent Assisted FSBO where you will be paired with a traditional REBNY Member Firm who will discreetly list your home for a small, one-time flat fee.
+The only way to minimize non-stop broker harassment and solicitation is to list through an Agent Assisted FSBO where you will be paired with a traditional, REBNY Member Firm who will discreetly list your home for a small, one-time flat fee.

-Alternatively, you could have a top-rated, traditional full-service real estate agent do everything for you for only 1% commission through our Agent Managed Listing.
+Alternatively, you can have a top-rated, traditional full-service real estate agent do everything for you for only 1% commission through an Agent Managed Listing.

-For Sale By Owner fees in NYC are dramatically reduced versus a traditional sale.
+For Sale by Owner fees in NYC are dramatically reduced versus a traditional sale.
 This is because you will avoid paying the standard 6% commission to sell your home with a traditional broker.
-Since most people have a mortgage, 6% of the sale price translates to almost a third of most people’s total home equity.
+If you have an existing mortgage for approximately 80% of the purchase price, 6% of the sale price translates to almost a third of most people’s total home equity.

-This depends on whether you are pursuing a traditional do it yourself approach or whether you are smart enough to consider a flat fee MLS listing to supplement your buyer exposure.
+This depends on whether you are pursuing a traditional DIY approach or whether you are smart enough to consider a Flat Fee MLS listing to supplement your buyer exposure.

 Just because you’re forgoing any broker assistance whatsoever does not mean your marketing will be free.
 You will still have to pay to advertise on popular internet search websites, hire a professional photographer and pay for a new floor plan.

-As of this writing, it costs $599 to list For Sale By Owner on StreetEasy for 4 weeks.
+As of this writing, it costs $599 to list For Sale by Owner on StreetEasy for 4 weeks.
 The cost jumps to $799 if you want your listing to be “featured” on StreetEasy during the 4 weeks.
-The New York Times charges $130 for a 14 day online advertisement.
-The cost jumps to $280 for 28 days plus a small blurb in their Sunday print edition.

-As you can see, each real estate search portal will have their own requirements and costs and you will have to individually list on all of them if you want complete exposure to all potential unrepresented buyers.
+Each real estate search portal will have their own requirements and costs, and you will have to individually list on all of them if you want complete exposure to all potential unrepresented buyers.

-Under the traditional approach, there will unfortunately not be a way for you to engage buyer’s agents and the 90% of buyers who are represented by agents.
-Your marketing will be limited to the 10% of buyers who do not end up working with a buyer’s agent.
-Traditional For Sale By Owner listings are therefore considered “off-market” listings.
+Under the traditional approach, there will not be any way for you to engage buyer’s agents and the 75% of buyers who are represented by agents.
+Your marketing will be limited to the ~25% of buyers who do not end up working with a buyer’s agent.

 Just because you are getting access to the RLS through a flat fee broker does not mean you are giving up control of your home sale process.
 Not only will you receive all inquiries from brokers and buyers, you will receive the same level of attention from represented buyers as you would have if you paid 6% to a traditional broker.

-We advise home sellers to sign up for a flat fee RLS listing which not only will give them the full cooperation of buyers’ agents but will also be cheaper than listing individually on websites like StreetEasy.
-For example, Hauseit’s List Your Home Online product only costs $399 for 3 months of advertisement which includes StreetEasy, Zillow, Trulia, Brownstoner and more!
+We advise home sellers to sign up for a Flat Fee RLS Listing which not only will give them the full cooperation of buyers’ agents but will also be cheaper than listing individually on websites like StreetEasy directly.

 Be careful of MLS listing packages from websites that claim to cover the entire, continental U.S. and promise to list you in your local MLS wherever you might be.
 These websites are extremely expensive, costing up to $1,000 per listing package and completely irrelevant for the unique NYC market.
 How can they list you in your local MLS when NYC does not have a primary MLS to begin with?

-Only Hauseit affiliate brokers will list you in RLS (REBNY Listing Service), which is the equivalent to the NYC Multiple Listing Service.
+Hauseit’s partner brokers are all REBNY member firms who will list your home in RLS (REBNY Listing Service), which is the equivalent to the NYC Multiple Listing Service.
 REBNY is the dominant broker trade association in the NYC area with over 16,000 current members.

 Since you are choosing to engage all buyers whether they are represented or not, you will need to offer a commission to buyers’ agents.
 You are only obligated to pay this commission if you choose to sell to a represented buyer.
-You can choose to sell to an unrepresented buyer or do nothing at all and never owe commission.
+You can choose to sell to an unrepresented buyer, in which case you wouldn’t owe anything at closing.

-It is unfortunate but once you offer 2% commission in RLS, our affiliates have received a lot of push-back from buyers’ agents.
-Agents have been brazen enough to write emails saying “I can’t work for 2%” or “our firm policy prohibits working for anything less than 2.5% in that price range.”
+In some cases, buyer agents are brazen enough to contact the listing agent by writing emails saying “I can’t work for 2%” or “our firm policy prohibits working for anything less than 2.5% in that price range.”

-With that said, just because you can’t negotiate a commission already listed in RLS, that doesn’t prevent you from negotiating on the price.
-You could always counter with a higher price to a represented buyer to make up for the commission which you will be paying!
+That being said, you are free to change the commission offered in RLS at any time which will affect new future showings.
+Keep in mind that just because you can’t negotiate a commission already listed in RLS doesn’t prevent you from negotiating on the price.
+You can always counter with a higher price to a represented buyer to make up for the commission which you will be paying!

-For Sale By Owner fees at closing will be the same as everyone else except for the reduction in broker commission paid.
-That means even though you’ve cut down on closing costs dramatically, you will still need to pay New York City and State transfer taxes, co-op flip taxes if any as well as your real estate attorney fees and miscellaneous other closing costs.
+For Sale by Owner fees (closing costs) are the same as what traditional sellers pay except for the reduction in broker commission paid.
+That means even though you’ve dramatically reduced your seller closing costs, you will still need to pay NYC & NYS Transfer Taxes, a co-op flip tax (if applicable to your building) as well as your real estate attorney fees and other miscellaneous closing costs.

-For a complete breakdown of real estate closing costs in New York City, please consult our comprehensive closing costs guide!
+For a complete breakdown of real estate closing costs in New York City, please consult our comprehensive closing cost guide for NYC.